2salted/2salted/README.md

 - 👋 Hey, I’m salted or sometimes I'm known as 2salted!
 - 👀 I'm an Aviation and Space enthousiast and I love to code!
-- 🌱 I’m currently learning React and TypeScript but I'm proficient in HTML, CSS & JavaScript
+- 🌱 I’m currently learning React and React Native but I'm proficient in HTML, CSS & JavaScript/Typescript
 - 📫 If you want to reach me you can add me on discord: salted.tsx or you can join my friend group discord server: https://discord.gg/jxQDTrFCg5
 - ⚡ When I'm coding I love to listen to Yeat